dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T971: Integration is a process, not a one-time event.
+### T971: Integration challenges are not permanent.

 |Support|
 |---|